 Ta-Da!
 Big post… right?
 Now I will tell you that I had this novel proof read but if both Shane (hubby, hands in most of these photos, and proofreader) and I have forgotten any notes that make it hard for you to follow- tell me!
 I’ll do my best to update and answer any questions you guys might have.

-This project is changing the way we live (hello, proper storage!) and looks totally pro now that it’s all done (even with the shortcuts we took).
+This custom built in shelving unit is changing the way we live (hello, proper storage!) and looks totally pro now that it’s all done (even with the shortcuts we took).
 It also adds value to the house since it stays and it’s a bit of a luxury.
 If you’re thinking about it… I’d say go for it!